AstroxNetwork/agent_dart/README.md

 # agent_dart

-This repo is built for Internet Computer, using Dart-lang as its agent client which allows dart/flutter apps can interact with Dfinity's blockchain directly.
+An agent library built for Internet Computer, a plugin package for dart and flutter apps.
+Developers can build ones to interact with Dfinity's blockchain directly.

 # Quick start

 1. git clone
 2. install latest flutter and rust env
-3. Follow instructions written in `README.md` under `example` folder
+3. To run example, follow [instructions](example/README.md) under `example` folder
+4. To run tests

 ## Motivation